Join us for an adventure in flavor!

 kung pao chicken in a stainless steel wok

 I escorted package tours in China back in another era, 2006-7.
 That’s when I had my first authentic Chinese food in the land of dragons, and it’s completely different from what you get in rest of the world.
-Our favorites like orange chicken and general Tso don’t even exit in mainland China.
+Our favorites like orange chicken and general Tso don’t even exist in mainland China.

 It’s such a huge country and they have different regional cuisines like Cantonese, Sichuan, Zhejiang, Hunan, Shandong and so many others with lots of steamed, braised and boiled dishes made with exotic sounding plants and animals… more about that in some other blog.